-Diamond Head Hike is quintessential Honolulu.
+Diamond Head Hike for us remains quintessential Honolulu.
 If you can handle stairs, uneven ground and a somewhat steep climb, we highly suggest you include this on your list of things to do in Honolulu.
-Allow 90 minutes which includes time to enjoy the view from top.
+Allow 90 minutes which includes time to enjoy the view from atop the 300,000 year old crater.
 Read our tips below to make the most of our time here.

 Entry Fee: $5 per car no matter how many passengers.
 If you take The Bus or walk there is a $1 entry fee.
-Another option is the Go Card that includes free transportation from Waikiki and entry.
+Cash only.

 What to Wear: Sunscreen, hat and closed toe shoes with your athletic wear.
 Leave sandals or heels in your car.

 Packing List: Water to keep hydrated.
 Camera to capture the amazing views.
 Change of t-shirt for later.